goldzulu/coinweb-string-processor/README.md

 This contract module contains a smart contract that creates a token (from parameters), and after successful creation, calls back into itself.

-## Call string-reverser smart contract example
+## Call string-processor smart contract example

-You can invoke your smart contracts by running `yarn workspace string-reverser.cm call-contract`.
-This will create a claim that contains "string-reverser" in devnet.
+You can invoke your smart contracts by running `yarn workspace string-processor.cm call-contract`.
+This will create a claim that contains "string-processor" in devnet.

-The `yarn workspace string-reverser.cm call-contract` command will create a transaction that calls the smart contract.
+The `yarn workspace string-processor.cm call-contract` command will create a transaction that calls the smart contract.
 This is done by creating a `call.yaml` file based on the `call.yaml.template` (replacing the contract id).
 Then it calls `cweb-tool call ...` which creates a transaction that invokes the